 Long before the coming of the railways this was Viking territory so you'll come across traces of their ancient settlements, and will probably be struck by how much those Norse people liked a good view.
-Ireland is sometimes wet, it's true; so if the weather isn't going your way, nip into a cozy pub and listen as the gentle drizzle turns the Greenways even greener.
+Ireland is sometimes wet, it's true; so if the weather isn't going your way, nip into a cosy pub and listen as the gentle drizzle turns the Greenways even greener.

-THIS IS A TRULY ELEMENTAL WAY TO TRAVEL: THE COUNTRYSIDE REALLY COMES ALIVE WHEN YOU'RE ON A BIKE AND YOU CAN STOP AND TAKE IT IN AT YOUR LEISURE ##
+COUNTRYSIDE REALLY COMES ALIVE WHEN YOU'RE ON A BIKE AND YOU CAN STOP AND TAKE IT IN AT YOUR LEISURE 77